solusio/solus-cloud-images/README.md

 ## 4. Building an OS image

-To start building an OS image, run the following command specifying the OS of the image as a parameter:
+To start building an OS image, run the following command specifying the image OS as a parameter:

 `./build.sh build debian|fedora|centos-8|windows-2019`

 For example, if the image OS is Fedora, run the following command:

 `./build.sh build fedora`

 You can also launch some additional actions that will be executed with the build:

-- To transfer a built OS image to another sever via scp, run `./build.sh` with the `--opt_destination` option, for example:
+- To transfer a built OS image to another server via scp, run `./build.sh` with the `--opt_destination` option, for example:
 `./build.sh build fedora --opt_destination=root@10.2.3.4:/`

 To use this option, you must also set up the SSH_KEY environment variable with a private SSH key of the destination server as the variable value.

 - To clean up the output directory after removing a built OS image, run `./build.sh` with the `--cleanup` option.
-This option may be useful if you transfer using the `--opt_destination` option.
+This option may be useful if you transfer the image using the `--opt_destination` option.
 After the image was transferred, you may no longer need it in the output directory.

-## 6. Troubleshooting.
+## 5. Troubleshooting

 When you have launched the build, we recommend that you connect to the management server via VNC.
 It will help you monitor the build and promptly see any errors if they occur.